stuartdd/gtools/README.md

 ### Decryption (in)

-The system input (sysin) will be read from file 'encdFile.txt' and decrypted using the password (key) defined in the local value.
+The system input (stdin) will be read from file 'encdFile.txt' and decrypted using the password (key) defined in the local value.

 ``` json
 {